TidalWavesNode/S7_Miner_Validation-Testing/README.md

 ## Requirements

 - **Bash**: The main script is written in Bash.
-- **Python 3**: Required to run the metagraph extraction and processing.
+- **Python3**: Required to run the metagraph extraction and processing.
 - **btcli**: A command-line tool for interacting with the Bittensor network.
 - **netcat (nc)**: Used for connectivity testing.
 - **timeout**: Used to limit the duration of connectivity and command tests.